UNCW in the News

 A local developer has plans to construct a three-story, 30-unit apartment building along Kerr Avenue, called Kerr Oak Station.
 Kerr Oaks could join an explosion of new multifamily units being constructed near the University of North Carolina Wilmington.

-UNCW athletics department has plan to balance,
+UNCW athletics department has plan to balance, boost its budget

 Port City Daily